 which is strictly $\mathcal{H}$-invariant.
 The dressed field equations possess the same functional form as the original ones, but now govern gauge-invariant relational variables with a well-posed deterministic evolution.

 \paragraph{Residual transformations.\\}

 If $\mathcal{H}$ is only partially reduced, dressed fields may still transform under residual symmetries.
-Additionally, possible ambiguities in the choice of dressing field is encoded in ``residual transformations of the second kind", often interpretable as physical reference frame covariance \cite{Francois:2025shu,Francois:2025lqn}.
+Additionally, possible ambiguities in the choice of dressing field {are} encoded in \emph{transformations of the second kind}, often interpretable as physical reference frame covariance \cite{Francois:2025shu,Francois:2025lqn}.

 We emphasize that this brief review is presented solely to illustrate the general mechanism of symmetry reduction through invariant relational variables.
 In the remainder of this work, we apply this idea abstractly to transformer architectures, replacing gauge symmetry by internal representational redundancy and dressed fields/variables by relational reformulation of neural representations.